-d.
+e.
 Foreign currencies

-In the preparation of financial statements, transactions denominated in a currency other than the Company's functional currency (i.e. foreign currency) are translated into the Company's functional currency by using the exchange rate at the date of the transaction.
+In the preparation of each individual financial statements, transactions denominated in a currency other than the entity's functional currency (i.e. foreign currency) are translated into the entity's functional currency by using the exchange rate at the date of the transaction before they are recorded by each entity.

 Monetary items denominated in foreign currencies are translated at the closing rates on the balance sheet date.
 Exchange differences arising on the settlement or on translating of monetary items are recognized in profit or loss in the period in which they arise.